yuckYew/chayaminibar/README.md

+# Chayaminibar
-# Chayaminibar - The Highly Sophisticated Cloud-Integrated Intelligent POS System(HSCIPS, pronounced 'hiscips') for lab
+Repository for the Highly Sophisticated Cloud-Integrated Intelligent POS System(HSCIPS, pronounced 'hiscips') for our lab